-California teen raises more than $24,000 for the children’s hospital that once cared for him
+California teen raises more than $24,000 for the children’s hospital

 From the time he was born, 16-year-old Mac Christman has been all too familiar with Children’s Hospital of Orange County (CHOC), in Orange, Calif.
 Christman was born at the hospital’s Mission campus, where doctors discovered he had a chronic form of spina bifida.